kfirlevari/ZooNet/README.md

 Please see the following class for the main logic: [ZooNet.java](https://github.com/kfirlevari/ZooNet/blob/trunk/src/java/main/org/apache/zookeeper/ZooNet.java) .

+If you wish to run ZooNet's systest, please see [this](https://github.com/kfirlevari/ZooNet/blob/trunk/bin/runZooNetSystest.sh) reference script.

 ---------------

 For the latest information about Apache ZooKeeper, please visit: